 - Tenderness to touch

-An episode of upper back pain can be actuated by distinct moves and actions, including:
+An episode can activate by distinct moves and actions, including:

 - Being overweight